nextflow-io/website/content/blog/2022/evolution-of-nextflow-runtime.md

 ### DSL1 end-of-life phase

-Maintaining two separate DSL implementations in the programming environment is not sustainable and above all, does not make much sense.
+Maintaining two separate DSL implementations in the same programming environment is not sustainable and, above all, does not make much sense.
 For this reason, along with making DSL2 the default Nextflow syntax, DSL1 will enter into a 12-month end-of-life phase, at the end of which it will be removed.
 Therefore version 22.04.x and 22.10.x will be the last stable versions providing the ability to run DSL1 scripts.

 This is required to keep evolving the framework and to create a more solid implementation of Nextflow grammar.
-Maintaining compatibility with the legacy syntax implementation and data structures makes this a very difficult task.
+Maintaining compatibility with the legacy syntax implementation and data structures is a challenging task that prevents the evolution of the new syntax.

 Bear in mind, this does **not** mean it will not be possible to use DSL1 starting from 2023.
 All existing Nextflow runtimes will continue to be available, and it will be possible to for any legacy pipeline to run using the required version available from the GitHub [releases page](https://github.com/nextflow-io/nextflow/releases), or by specifying the version using the NXF_VER variable, e.g.